 Impact on primary care visits for otitis media (Paper II)

 The demographics of the study birth-cohorts are described in Chapter 5.1 and Table 9.
 A total of 92,935 primary care visits due to AOM were recorded among birth-cohorts 2005-2015 during the study period.
 The crude incidence rate of AOM visits to primary care per 100 person-years in the VNEC and VEC was 45.3 and 39.8 respectively.
-The incidence rate and number of AOM visits by birth-cohort, and gender is shown in Table 20.
+The incidence rate and number of AOM visits by birth-cohortand gender is shown in Table 20.

 Table 20 Incidence rate and number of visits by birth-cohort and gender